Best Browning Buck Mark Accessories and Upgrades

 Marksman Sight System Install

-At $114.99, the Marksman Sight System for Browning Buck Mark is the most expensive upgrade.
-And it’s another long name.
-But everyone who has shot my other Buck Mark agrees that it’s absolutely worth it.
-The fiber optic sights make for fast acquisition.
-It’s also compatible with more than 16 different red dots, both in mounting pattern and the ability to co-witness.
+At $114.99, the Marksman Sight System for Browning Buck Mark is the most expensive upgrade here.
+But everyone who has shot my other Buck Mark agrees that it is absolutely worth it.
+The fiber optic sights make for fast acquisition, and the integrated optic mount is the real draw.
+It is compatible with more than 16 different red dots in both mounting pattern and the ability to co-witness when paired with the right optic.
 Since my factory Picatinny rail had already been removed, this was a simple install.
 Using the included hardware, I just carefully screwed it down in place of the OEM base.

 Marksman Sight System about to be installed.
 Is this the best Browning Buck Mark accessory?

 One final step of the Marksman Sight System install was to swap out the front sight.
-Though they look similar, the Marksman’s sight is slightly taller.
-And it was another easy swap, since it’s just a single screw.
+Though they look similar, the Marksman front sight is slightly taller.
+And it was another easy swap, since it is just a single screw.
 Off with the old, on with the new.
-While TandemKross includes a spare orange light pipe, I prefer the green front for better visibility as well as contrast.
+While TandemKross includes a spare orange light pipe, I prefer the green front for better visibility and contrast.
 While the front sight is obviously fixed, you can see in the above photo that the rear is fully adjustable for windage and elevation.

 Taller front sight included with the Marksman Sight System.